prem-muthedath/game-of-clicks/README.md

      cabal v2-run -f testing :game-of-clicks-tests
      ````

-  4. If you wish to run the tests in `GHCi` instead, you can do so by first
+  5. If you wish to run the tests in `GHCi` instead, you can do so on the unix
-     starting `GHCi` by loading the tests and then running those tests, using
+     commandline by first starting `GHCi` by loading the tests (step 1) and then
-     the below 2 commands:
+     running those tests in `GHCi` (step 2), using the below 2 commands:

      ````
      1. cabal v2-repl -f testing :game-of-clicks-tests
      2. main
      ````

-  5. If you wish to run the `app` on the unix commandline, you can do so in one
+  6. If you wish to run the `app` on the unix commandline, you can do so in one
-     of the two following ways, as the example below that uses an input file (by
+     of the two following ways, as the example below that uses an input file
-     the way, all input files should have `.txt` extension) shows (NOTE: If you
-     are in `GHCi`, first exit from there):
+     shows (NOTE: If you are in `GHCi`, first exit from there):

      ````
      cabal v2-run :game-of-clicks-app -- "tests/good-file-inputs/normal.txt"`
      cabal v2-run :game-of-clicks-app "tests/good-file-inputs/normal.txt"`
      ````

-  6. If you would like to use the `app` in `GHCi` instead, you can do so by
+  7. If you would like to use the `app` in `GHCi` instead, you can do so on the
-     first starting `GHCi` by loading the `app` and then running the `app`, as
+     unix commandline by first starting `GHCi` by loading the `app` (step 1) and
+     then running the `app` in `GHCi` (steps 2 & 3), as the example below that
-     the example below that uses an input file (it has be a `.txt` file) shows:
+     uses an input file shows:

      ````
      1. cabal v2-repl :game-of-clicks-app